graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Formal Specification **

-  * Let {operations} be all anonymous operation definitions in the document.
+  * Let {operations} be all operation definitions in the document.
   * {operations} must be a set of one.

 ** Explanatory Text **